shivamchhuneja/codebynight/content/upcoming/index.md

 2. How I Fit iOS Learning into My 9 to 5 Life
 3. Things I Thought I Needed to Know Before Starting (But Didn’t)
 4. From 'WTF is Xcode' to 'I Pushed to GitHub' — My First 3 Weeks
-5. Build Before You Believe: Shipping My First Tiny SwiftUI App
+5. Shipping My First SwiftUI App
-6. How I Celebrate Tiny Wins While Learning Something Big
+6. How I Celebrate Small Wins While Learning Something Big
 7. Why I Started a Swift & iOS Development Blog in 2025

 ## 🧠 Breaking the Tutorial Trap